samarth29jc/Swift-pay/README.md

 # Axipays Payment Dashboard

-A modern, secure, and user-friendly payment processing dashboard built with React and TypeScript.
+A modern, secure, and user-friendly payment processing dashboard built with JavaScript, React, and TypeScript.
 This application provides a seamless interface for managing payments and transactions through the Axipays platform.

 ## 🚀 Features